Different inventory costing methods help companies put a dollar sign on what’s typically their most valuable asset.

 FIFO Method = Cost of Oldest Inventory per Unit x Inventory Units Sold

-So if you’re calculating COGS using the FIFO method, you’ll first figure out the cost of your oldest inventory.
+So if you’re calculating COGS using the FIFO method step by step, you’ll first figure out the cost of your oldest inventory.
 Then multiply that by the amount of inventory sold up until the total amount acquired at the oldest price.
 Then you can multiply the rest of the inventory sold by the later price.
 Adding those together will give you a complete picture of your COGS.

 Pros of FIFO:

 - Good for perishable items.
 You can limit waste and shrinkage by using your products before expiration.

 - Yields a higher net income.
-As you sell the older products first, you won't have high overhead costs of storage.
+As the older products become the first sold, you won't have high overhead costs of storage.
 You also won't deal with much depreciation since you sell the products before they lose too much value and maximize bar profitability.

 - Matches your flow of goods.
 It's harder to get confused about on-hand inventory and in transit inventory levels when using the FIFO method.
 Every item comes in and goes out in the same order.
 You have a better understanding of your inventory and can use this when making decisions.

 - Everyone's using it.
 This may sound like it's not important, but there's a reason nearly every restaurant does the same thing.
 FIFO just makes sense for the industry.
 You can always find accountants or finance people to work for your business without the need for a lot of training.

 Cons of FIFO:

 - You pay higher taxes.
 Prices generally increase.
-This means the earliest purchased products had the lowest cost and will have a higher margin when you sell them.
+This means the earliest purchased goods had the lowest costs and will have a higher margin when you sell them.
 This also gives you a higher taxable income.
 That’s why folks use LIFO to defer taxes (more on that below).

 - Your revenue and cost don't match.
 Products sold are accounted for at prices that are obsolete but revenue is calculated at current levels.